noelwelsh/noelwelsh.com/content/posts/2025-01-01-codata-interpreter-terminal.md

 draft = true
 +++

 This article is about designing a DSL for terminal interaction.
-The terminal itself is easy to work with, for the most part, though more accreted than designed.
+The terminal itself is easy to work with, for the most part, though more an accretion of features than designed.

 Terminal GUIs are good tools for developer oriented tools.